-Beatification of the Foggy Bottom historic district’s green spaces started in 2005 with three neighbors who decided to expand their gardening interests and create the Garden Committee (GC).
-Since then, the Committee has been incorporated into the FBA.
-The members of the committee, residents, and university student volunteers get their hands dirty on a regular basis.
+Beatification of the Foggy Bottom historic district’s public green spaces started in 2005 with three neighbors who decided to expand their gardening interests and create the Garden Committee (GC).
+Since then, the Committee has been incorporated into the Foggy Bottom Association.
+GC budgeted funds and donations are used to focus on work that benefits the entire neighborhood.

-Under the direction of the Garden Committee, all passing through Foggy Bottom can enjoy:
+Under the direction of the Garden Committee, everyone can enjoy the Public Green Spaces:

-Multi-season garden at the triangle park on New Hampshire Avenue and I Street
+Multi-season garden at the Triangle Park on New Hampshire Avenue/I Street

 Plants to mitigate noise and provide screening of unsightly views near the 26th Street Park

 The GC uses the services of a landscape company to provide seasonal maintenance for the public areas above.

 They clear beds, rake leaves, mulch garden areas and deadhead plants as needed.

 In addition to the public green spaces, the neighborhood's gardens expand to include resident's tree boxes, small front yard gardens and flower pots.
 The Historic District's tree box gardens are maintained by row house owners and volunteers who dedicate their time, energy and their own money to beautify the sidewalk and alley gardens in the four-block area.
 We thank the several residents who have offered the use of their water spigots to keep the tree box gardens watered during the summer months.
 The tree box gardens are not supported by the FBA Garden Committee funds.